spookybear0/laserforce.py/docs/stats.rst

 Stats
 ====
 Stats is where you get the stats of any player in laserforce.
-Example of getting a players stats
+Example of getting a players stats:

 .. code-block:: python3